Tours of Carcassonne: a medieval city

 The great thing about Carcassonne is that it is just as impressive by night as it is by day.
 For this reason we have selected accommodation along the walls of the medieval fortress.
 Here you are perfectly positioned to make the most of the city.

 It is impossible not to fall in love with Carcassonne’s medieval charm.
-Let yourself be transported back centuries at a time with every step you take while you soak up the history that hides around every corner.
+Travel back centuries with every step you take and witness the history that reveals itself around every corner.
 Our self guided tour of Carcassonne will allow you to enjoy the best of this region at your own pace.

 Canal du Midi in Carcassonne - ©Paul Palau